ahmad-karami/ahmad-karami/README.md

-# About me 👋
+# About Me 👋

-- 🛠️ Passionate about applying AI to real-world challenges
+- 🛠️ Passionate about applying artificial intelligence to real-world problems
-- 🧠 Deep Reinforcement Learning, Edge Computing
+- 🧠 Research interests include Deep Reinforcement Learning and Edge Computing
+- 🎶 Play the traditional Persian instrument [Setar](https://www.youtube.com/watch?v=cFSQGoL5Ko8)

 <!--
 **ahmad-karami/ahmad-karami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.